Polycystisk ovariesyndrom (PCOS)

 Assessment by a doctor

-At the doctor's, you will go through the medical history and look at characteristic features.
-This often gives rise to a suspicion that makes one proceed with examinations and gynecological examination.
-The small cysts on the ovaries can be made using ultrasound, but not in everyone.
-Blood tests can reveal abnormal hormone levels and give a picture of, among other things, cholesterol and sugar metabolism in the body.
-The examinations can also clarify whether there are other causes for the symptom picture.
-The prognosis depends on how pronounced the condition is and whether you get the right treatment to get control of hormone levels, blood sugar, cholesterol and blood pressure.
+The doctor will first go through the medical history and look for characteristic features.
+This often gives rise to suspicion, which means that you proceed with examinations and a gynecological examination.
+The small cysts on the ovaries can be produced using ultrasound, but not in everyone.
+Blood tests can reveal abnormal hormone levels and provide a picture of, among other things, cholesterol and sugar metabolism in the body.

 sanity imagesanity image